sora13347959/Krunker.io-Aimbot-Wallhack-Fixed-2019/README.md

-# Krunker.io-Aimbot, Wallhack, Speedhack, Faster heal, faster rate of fire, ESP, Aim through walls, Bhop hack, and much much much much much more!!!
+# Krunker.io Aimbot, Wallhack, Speedhack, Faster heal, faster rate of fire, ESP, Aim through walls, Bhop hack, and much much much much much more!!!

+# NOTICE
+The hack menu will not apear until you press 'click to play' and a popup will open for the settings, do not quit the pop-up as for now it is the only way to control the hack, soon this extension will also support moomoo.io as both games are made by the same developer

 # UPDATED : February 6th 2019
 Verison 5.7, UPDATES FEB 6 2019